grain-lang/near-sdk-gr/docs/index.md

 There are a number of flags we'll need to pass to the compiler.

-- `-I near-sdk-gr` to tell the compiler where the SDK is;
+- `-I near-sdk-gr/src` to tell the compiler where the SDK is;
 - `--wasi-polyfill near-sdk-gr/src/near/wasi.gr` to stub out WASI functionality;
 - `--no-bulk-memory` to disable bulk memory operations until NEAR supports them;
 - `--use-start-section` to ensure the NEAR blockchain loads all contract setup;